How to Increase Storage in a Small Bathroom

 Use Your Medicine Cabinet To Capacity

-Your medicine cabinet -- that tiny space behind the mirror on some bathrooms can actually hold a surprising amount of things from your bathroom.
+Your medicine cabinet: That tiny space behind the mirror on some bathrooms can actually hold a surprising number of things from your bathroom.

 Some experts caution against storing certain medications in the cabinet.
 I admit that we still do store our medications in the medicine cabinet, but either way, use the cabinet to store as much as you can of small items, such as bandages, cotton swabs or nail clippers.